AlexandraAncaGabor/go-green-resources-testing-project/README.md

 - Reported and documented identified UI issues and inconsistencies.

-- Issues are concentrated in the ‘Activitati’ section, consistent with the principle of defect clustering, indicating that a few modules account for most defects.
+- Issues are concentrated in the "Activitati" section, consistent with the principle of "Defect clustering", indicating that a few modules account for most defects.

 _✨ Guided by curiosity, committed to quality._